MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 ### 6. Find and Set Build Environment

-To manually set the environment for your board:

-- Open the file `platformio.ini` and change `default_envs` to the environment that your board uses.
+To set the build environment for your board, open the file `platformio.ini` and change `default_envs` to the environment that your board uses.

 ![Multi Environments](/assets/images/basics/install_platformio_vscode/platformio_ini.png)